WiffleWhomper/Severomorsk/README.md

 # Severomorsk
 Custom Structure JSON Files For Console and PC Instructions ONLY WORKS ON DAYZ 1.26 AND LATER!!!
 NOT EARLIER VERSIONS!!!

-a reimagining of Severomosk with additional supplies hidden in plain sight. an exmple of my immersive environmental storytelling. here exists the remains of a project unfinished. signs of life that no longer exists. who left these tools? are they going to come back?
+a reimagining of Severomosk's coastal strip with additional supplies hidden in plain sight. an exmple of my immersive environmental storytelling. here exists the remains of a project unfinished. signs of life that no longer exists. who left these tools? are they going to come back?

 Limited testing was conducted on Xbox Series S using DayZ Version 1.26 as of March 2025.

 Created by @WiffleWhomper.
-For bug reports or issues, please email c.lindberg823@gmail.com with relevant screenshots.
+For bug reports or issues, please email WiffleWorkShop@gmail.com with relevant screenshots.

-If you'd like to any file, simply load the file into the DayZ Editor.
+If you'd like to edit any file, simply upload the .DZE file into the DayZ Editor.

 TERMS OF USE THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.